IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    Service Attachment Points (SAPs), where customer services can be connected.
 The SAP topology is made visible to customers by the provider before configuring network slice services.
-In contrast, the customer intent topology described in this document captures a customer’s intentions, while the provider acts as the recipient of these intents.
+In contrast, the customer intent topology described in this document captures a customer's intentions, while the provider acts as the recipient of these intents.
    As a result, these two models serve distinct purposes.